silshack/spring2016/_posts/exercises/2016-02-16-master-refactor.md

 ___

+Refactor the below trinket program, which was created by some very industrious trinket users.
-Refactor the below trinket program.
-You should use custom modules, functions, and any other tools neccessary to clean up the code, increase readability, and modularlize the logic in the program.
+You should use **custom modules**, **functions**, and any other tools neccessary to clean up the code, increase readability, and modularlize the logic in the program.

-<iframe src="https://trinket.io/embed/python/0a04b3533d" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/python/d0b14e13d2" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-Your finished program should look and behave like the original, but with cleaner, more readable, and more easily hackable code.
+For full credit, your finished program **must** look and behave at least as well as the original, but with cleaner, more readable, and more easily hackable code.

+**Reflection note**: for this assignment, reflect specifically on your refactoring choices.
+Why did you do what you did?
+Why did you not do what you didn't do?
+How is your program more readable and modular than the original?

 Some concepts we haven't covered yet that you may want to read ahead on: